brimdata/zui/docs/Remote-Lakes.md

    this `zed serve` is prepared to accept _only_ connections that arrive from a client running on the same local host.

-1. The `-R` option points to the `lake` user data subdirectory for macOS.
+1. The `-lake` option points to the `lake` user data subdirectory for macOS.

 1. The `-brimfd=3` is an option unique to when `zed serve` is launched by Brim.
 This helps ensure that if Brim is killed abruptly, the `zed` process will